david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

 Ok, let's break this down:

 Sending a flow is very simple.
-We sending text (or image, video etc.) message with a FlowButton.
+We sending text (or image, video etc.) message with a :class:`~pywa.types.callback.FlowButton`.
 The FlowButton contains the following properties:

 - ``title``: The title of the button (the text that the user will see on the button)
 - ``flow_id``: The ID of the flow that we want to send